chaoguo14/chaoguo14.github.io/_posts/2020-03-29-Complete-separation-of-logistic-regression-Behind-the-scene.md

 ---
 layout: post
-title: Logistic regression complete separation: Behind the scene
+title: Logistic regression complete separation - Behind the scene
 ---

 ## What is complete separation?